oktaytuncay/Kubernetes/kubernetes.md

 <a href="https://kubernetes.io/docs/tasks/tools/install-kubectl-windows/" target="_blank">**`Installation Guide for Windows`**</a>

-###### How to Deploy Pods?
+### How to Deploy Pods?

 ```bash
 $ kubectl run nginx --image nginx
 pod/nginx created
 ```

-`kubectl run nginx` command creates a pod automatically and deploys an instance of the nginx docker image, but where does it get application image from?
+The above command automatically creates a pod and deploys an instance of the Nginx docker image, but where does it get the app image?

-The application image and in this case the nginx image is downloaded from the repository docker hub.
+The application image and in this case the Nginx image is downloaded from the repository docker hub.
 Docker hub is a public repository where the latest images of various applications are stored.

 We could configure Kubernetes to pull the image from the public or a private repository within the organization.